Learn

 Snoring During Pregnancy: Why It Happens and Why It Matters

-Up to 40% of women snore in late pregnancy — usually for the first time.
-The hormonal and physical reasons are well understood.
-The cardiovascular risks are real enough that your OB should know about it.
+Up to 40% of women snore in late pregnancy, often for the first time.
+Why it happens, and why the cardiovascular risks mean your OB should know.

 Read →